sarah-maris/FEND-Neighborhood-Map/README.md

 #####How to use this app to make your visit to Red Bank more enjoyable
 The page automatically loads information from the Yelp API and loads it on a Google Map.
 Clicking on each map pointer will give you address, phone, Yelp ratings and a link to the Yelp website.

 In the infoWindow you can follow the link to the full Yelp review and add the establishment to your list of favorites.
+When an item is "favorited", its icon changes to a star.
+Favorites are saved in the Firebase database.

 You can also filter by name or type of establishment.

+#####Key Features
+* Google Maps used to display data
+* Knockoutjs library used to update data as it changes
+* Firebase is used to store data